MINUTES

 " The approaches initiated by our campus to address suicide and substance abuse have been cited as "best practice" models nationally.

 " The planned renovations of campus recreation facilities will provide, in addition to expanded space for fitness and health, creative new spaces for late night and weekend activities initiated by student organizations.
+The programs and services provided by staff members in Student Affairs are integral to students being able to focus on their academic pursuits.
+For example:

 " The Office of Student Financial Aid distributed more than $186 million of financial aid to students last year.
 About 80% of the undergraduates at Illinois receive some type of need- or merit-based aid at some time while an undergraduate.